How To Ask Robot Building Questions

 Outcome: “I want to choose servos that can lift a specific payload with smooth motion.”

-Question: “I’m designing a robot arm and want it to mimic human motion as closely as possible.
-The payload at the end effector is ~X grams, arm length is ~Y cm, and I want smooth movement (not speed-focused).
-What servo torque range should I target, and are there any prebuilt arms or example projects that integrate well with Synthiam ARC?”
+Question example: “I’m designing a robot arm to mimic human motion.
+End effector payload ~X grams, arm length ~Y cm, and I want smooth movement rather than speed.
+What servo torque range should I target, and are there prebuilt arms or example projects that integrate well with Synthiam ARC?”

-• Search the forum before posting—your question may already be answered.
+• Search the forum before posting — your question may already have an answer.

-• Read the Getting Started Guide because it addresses most common questions.
+• Read the Getting Started Guide, which addresses many common questions.

-• Use proper grammar and formatting so your post is easy to read and easy to answer.
+• Use clear grammar and consistent formatting so your post is easy to read and respond to.

-Thank you for contributing to the Synthiam community!
-Together, we make robotics accessible for everyone.
+Thank you for contributing to the Synthiam community.
+Together we make robotics more accessible.